estefaniarn/SOOC_2025_Mental_Health/README.md

 This repository contains the data used to create the SOOC 2025 Report- Wellness- Perceived Mental Health

-Most of the data was sourced from Statistics Canada- Canadian Community Health Survey
+Most of the data was sourced from Statistics Canada- Canadian Community Health Survey.
+A code that reads, filters, summarizes, compares, and plots the Statistics Canada data is added (analysis.ipynb).

 Data from 2015-2022
 How to cite: Statistics Canada.
 Table 13-10-0805-01  Health characteristics, two-year period estimates, census metropolitan areas and population centres
 DOI: https://doi.org/10.25318/1310080501-eng
-Data feom 2007-2014
+Data from 2007-2014
 How to cite: Statistics Canada.
 Table 13-10-0452-01  Health indicators, two-year period estimates
 DOI: https://doi.org/10.25318/1310045201-eng
 Data from 2003/2005